Direct entry route to becoming a Chartered Accountant (CA)

 ICAS authorised employers offering school leaver programmes

 We have an exciting range of accountancy firms offering the school leaver entry route, which ranges from multinational firms to small-mid tier firms.
-Firms that are currently recruiting for school leavers can be found on the Become a CA recruitment site.
+Firms that are currently recruiting for school leavers can be found on our Become a CA recruitment platform.

 The AAT route allows students to go from school directly into employment, whilst working towards professional development by becoming a member of the Association of Accounting Technicians (AAT).

 Moving onto CA training from AAT, you'll need to secure a training contract with an ICAS authorised employer and may be eligible for exemptions.
 To find out more about the AAT route to becoming a CA and exemptions visit the AAT website.

 Frequently Asked Questions (FAQs)

 ICAS is the first professional body for accountants and was created by Royal Charter in 1854.
 We are an educator, examiner, regulator and thought leader.
 Our members have all achieved the internationally recognised CA qualification.

 ICAS has over 21,000 students and members worldwide who work in a variety of areas such as industry, public practice and the financial sector and in more than 100 countries around the world.

 We represent our members on a wide range of issues in accountancy, finance and business and seek to influence policy in Europe and the UK, always acting in the public interest.